-- In the Model Builder window, under Component 1 (comp1)>Geometrical Optics (gop) click Medium Properties 1 🍋. - 2 In the Settings window for Medium Properties, locate the Medium Properties section. - 3 From the Optical dispersion model list, choose Get dispersion model from material.
+- In the Model Builder window, under Component 1 (comp1)>Geometrical Optics (gop) click Medium Properties 1 🍋. - 2 In the Settings window for Medium Properties, locate the Medium Properties section. - 3 From the Refractive index of domains list, choose Get dispersion model from material.
 The optical dispersion coefficients given by each glass will be interpreted correctly, even if different glasses in the same model use different optical dispersion models.

-MATERIAL DISCONTINUITY
+MATERIAL DISCONTINUITY I